ameerwald/cds_vis_exam_assignment1/README.md

 This has been tested on an ubuntu system on ucloud and therefore could have issues when run another way.

 ## Discussion of Results
 In the ```out``` folder is a .csv file with this table.
-Shows the file name of the most similiar images which is based on their chi value, with smaller values indicating increased similarity.
+Shows the file name of the most similar images which is based on their chi value, with smaller values indicating increased similarity.
 |File|Chi|
 |---|---|
 |image_0621.jpg|208.85|